Nutmeg gets adopted

 This popular children’s book tells the story of Nutmeg, a little squirrel, and his younger sister and brother.
 The siblings go to live with foster carers, and are then adopted, after their birth mother realises that she cannot keep them safe.

-One of the most traumatic things to happen to a child is to lose or be separated from his or her primary parent – usually their mother.
-Nutmeg gets adopted will encourage children from a wide age range, in a similar situation, to explore their own stories and understand some of the very painful memories they will have of their early life.
+One of the most traumatic things to happen to a child is to lose or be separated from their parents.
+Nutmeg gets adopted encourages children from a wide age range, in a similar situation, to explore their own stories and understand some of the very painful memories they will have of their early life.

 It is vital that people working with looked after and adopted children are aware of their histories and moves.
 Talking about characters in stories can help children to think and talk safely about their own sad, angry and frightened feelings.